rapidsai/docs/contributing/index.md

 Remember, if you are unsure about anything, don't hesitate to comment on issues and ask for clarifications!

-### Seasoned developers

-Once you have gotten your feet wet and are more comfortable with the code, follow these steps to find prioritized issues.

-All RAPIDS projects have project boards for triaging [issues]({% link releases/triage.md %}) and planning [features]({% link releases/planning.md %}).

 ### More details

 Review the [Code Contributions]({% link contributing/code.md %}) page.